Doinna/Manual_Testing_Portofolio/Final Project/README.md

 ## 1.2 Test Monitoring and Control

 Various periodic reports were generated to reflect the current status of the testing process, in case of major problems control measures could be taken.
-The following status report was generated after 40% of the test cases were executed, on 23/May/2022 - 29/May/2022
+The following status report was generated after 76% of the test cases were executed on 23/May/2022 - 29/May/2022

 <img width="791" alt="Screenshot 2022-05-30 at 22 15 27" src="https://user-images.githubusercontent.com/103954654/171049579-4d5dd868-5984-436b-8b90-92622bfb1ee0.png">